ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Humble.md

 ## Feedback for Navigation Failures

 [PR #3146](https://github.com/ros-navigation/navigation2/pull/3146) updates the global planners to throw exceptions on planning failures.
-These exceptions get reported back to the planner server which in turn places a error code on the Behavior Tree Navigator’s blackboard for use in contextual error handling in the autonomy application.
+These exceptions get reported back to the planner server which in turn places a error code on the Behavior Tree Navigator's blackboard for use in contextual error handling in the autonomy application.

 The following errors codes are supported (with more to come as necessary): Unknown, TF Error, Start or Goal Outside of Map, Start or Goal Occupied, Timeout, or No Valid Path Found.

 [PR #3248](https://github.com/ros-navigation/navigation2/pull/3248) updates the compute path through poses action to report planning failures.
-These exceptions get reported back to the planner server which in turn places a error code on the Behavior Tree Navigator’s blackboard for use in contextual error handling in the autonomy application.
+These exceptions get reported back to the planner server which in turn places a error code on the Behavior Tree Navigator's blackboard for use in contextual error handling in the autonomy application.

 The following errors codes are supported (with more to come as necessary): Unknown, TF Error, Start or Goal Outside of Map, Start or Goal Occupied, Timeout, No Valid Path Found and No Waypoints given.

 [PR #3227](https://github.com/ros-navigation/navigation2/pull/3227) updates the controllers to throw exceptions on failures.
-These exceptions get reported back to the controller server which in turn places a error code on the Behavior Tree Navigatior’s blackboard for use in contextual error handling in the autonomy application.
+These exceptions get reported back to the controller server which in turn places a error code on the Behavior Tree Navigatior's blackboard for use in contextual error handling in the autonomy application.

 The following error codes are supported (with more to come as necessary): Unknown, TF Error, Invalid Path, Patience Exceeded, Failed To Make Progress, or No Valid Control.